irccloud/irccat/README.md

 the [example config](examples/irccat.json)
 in `/etc/irccat.json` or the local directory and customise it, and run!

+A Docker container is also [provided on Docker Hub](https://hub.docker.com/repository/docker/irccloud/irccat).

 ## TCP → IRC

 Just cat a string to the TCP port - it'll be sent to the first channel